-3.2 Distribution of funding (Data at Q4 2013 at consolidated level)

-The domestic markets of the major Swedish banks are highly concentrated This is particularly the case in Sweden, where the four major Swedish banks overall have a completely dominant market share in most business segments.
+3.2 Distribution of funding (Data at Q4 2013 at consolidated level) Per cent 100 90 80 70 60 50 40 30 20 10 0 Nordea SEB SHB Swedbank Issued Capital Other Deposits overall have a completely dominant market share in most business segments.
 A high degree of concentration is an indicator that the losses of an individual bank risk increasing at the same time as problems arise for the financial system as a whole.